 Studies conducted on the two oldest mummies with cancer, the most well-known cases to date have allowed scientists to confirm that the disease is already present in humans in ancient times.
 The results confirm that these people belonged to the upper strata of society with sufficient resources to support and care for a long period of illness at a time when there were no medications or treatments.

 The probable cause of death of the mummies of a later period, scientists called acute infection.
 They either lead to death or be cured in a short period of time and do not leave marks on the bones.
-Currently still infections are a common cause of death in the world, despite the availability of treatment options.
+The infection is still present, it is a common cause of death in the world, despite the availability of treatment options.